jacobkap/crimebythenumbers/docs/choropleth-maps.md

   EPSG: 4326
   proj4string: "+proj=longlat +datum=WGS84 +no_defs"
 ```

+Geographic data sets that describe locations on the surface of the earth have a "coordinate reference system" (CRS).

 The `proj4string` tells us that the coordinate system used to describe the Census tract boundaries is longitude/latitude.
 Specifically, it uses the World Geodetic System 1984 (WGS84) maintained by the United States National Geospatial-Intelligence Agency, one of several standards to aid in navigation and geography.
 The European Petroleum Survey Group (EPSG) maintains a catalog of different coordinate systems (should be no surprise that oil exploration has driven the development of high quality geolocation standards).
 They have assigned the standard longitude/latitude coordinate system to be [EPSG4326]((http://spatialreference.org/ref/epsg/4326/).
 You can find the full collection of coordinate systems at [spatialreference.org](http://spatialreference.org/ref/epsg/).